-For the PLA: Russia is a Model to Imitate
+For the Chinese People's Liberation Army: Russia is a Model to Imitate66

 For its experience manipulating social media, at least since the annexation of Crimea in 2014 (closely followed in China, by the PLA notably), Russia "provided China with a model to imitate."
 In 2014, a member of the PLA General Staff Department wrote an article outlining three lessons from the "war on [the Russian] public opinion" in Ukraine: "take the offensive by pushing your narrative first, present legal arguments, and support it all with hard power" Several similar articles appeared in the following years, demonstrating a clear willingness, on the part of the Chinese military, to learn from the Russian example.
-In 2018, an article investigating RT's coverage of the in Syria recommended American bombings an "investigation of RT's communication methods [:] without https://www.technologyreview.com/2024/06/08/1093356/propagandists-are-using-ai-too-and-companies-need-to-be-open-about-it/
+In 2018, an article investigating RT's coverage of the American bombings in Syria recommended an "investigation of RT's communication methods [:] without losing its 'objectivity,' we can silently influence the emotions and inclinations of the public and make it more dependent on information from our media outlets."
+RT has regularly been quoted as a model to follow in publications of the Chinese military, especially for its activities on social media.
+Analysts from the PLA National Defense University compared the Russian channel to "a propaganda aircraft carrier," highlighting its performance on YouTube.